shanexavier313/reIntroNeuralNets/README.md

 Then we built a more complex net with hidden layers to model non-linear probabilities.

-Finally we evolved the network to enable multi-class Classification
+Finally we evolved the network to enable multi-class classification

 This project was modeled on the articles by [Usman Malik](https://stackabuse.com/creating-a-neural-network-from-scratch-in-python-multi-class-classification/)